HashKey-DID/did-spec/did-specfication/hsk-method.md

 To ensure the smart contract invocation result is trustworthy, the client could query a certain number of nodes and then compare the return values or deploy its own node.

-The interface method for resolving a Platon DID document is defined as follows:
+The interface method for resolving a PlatOn DID document is defined as follows:

 ```solidity
 function reslove(did);